NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Linguist Dedication.md

 **Prerequisites** You speak at least three languages.
 * * *
 You have studied languages and their development.
 You become trained in Society; if you were already trained in Society, you instead become an expert in Society.
-You gain the [[Feats/Multilingual|Multilingual]] skill feat twice.
+You gain the [[Multilingual|Multilingual]] skill feat twice.

 **Special** You can't select another dedication feat until you have gained two other feats from the [[Compendium.pf2e.journals.JournalEntry.vx5FGEG34AxI2dow.JournalEntryPage.mtc5frNxUHORGscz|Linguist]] archetype.